 2008 – 2009, 2015 – Onwards

 CuriousWorks and Miller Technology High first ran ReFill in 2008 and 2009 and created long-standing friendships between teachers, young people and artists.
-ReFill (2015-2018) is the second chapter in our partnership and is a creative industries mentoring and skills development project for disadvantaged young people in the Liverpool LGA.
+ReFill (2015-2022) is the second, sustained chapter in our partnership and is a creative industries mentoring and skills development program for young people in the Liverpool LGA.

 “If there’s a shining example of how the public and private sectors can work together, then ReFill is it,” according to Arts NSW.
 You can also learn more background in Screen NSW’s interview with the ReFill coordinators.

-The latest program has been made possible with four years of generous support from the Crown Resorts Foundation’s Western Sydney Arts Initiative.
-The funding was secured by the Casula Powerhouse Arts Centre who are also offering use of their creative labs, and will stage a major visual arts exhibition of the students’ work in Youth Week 2017.
-Sydney’s Museum of Contemporary Art are among the institutions helping to inspire these young minds through excursions built into the program.
+The latest program has been made possible with seven years of generous support from the Crown Resorts Foundation’s Western Sydney Arts Initiative.
+Sydney’s Museum of Contemporary Art, The Australian Film, Television and Radio School and Sydney Museum of Arts and Applied Sciences are among the institutions that have helped to inspire young minds through excursions built into the program.